MarekMatyas/Cloud-computing-AWS/S3/VPC's/SSH,HTTPS/README.md

-# SSH key pair and HTTP
+# SSH key pair and HTTPS